User-Defined Functions (UDF)

-The Spreadsheet API provides the capability to create your own custom functions.
-Custom functions are available for spreadsheet calculations, and can be used in formulas in the same manner as built-in functions.
-The main difference is that custom functions are not saved in a workbook file.
-They should be added in code to the Workbook.CustomFunctions or the Workbook.GlobalCustomFunctions collection.
+The Spreadsheet API allows you to create custom functions.
+Custom functions are available for spreadsheet calculations and can be used in formulas in the same manner as built-in functions.
+The main difference is that custom functions are not saved within a workbook.
+They should be added to the IWorkbook.CustomFunctions or IWorkbook.GlobalCustomFunctions collection.

-Add a custom function to the CustomFunctionCollection collection before loading a document.
+Add a custom function to the CustomFunctionCollection collection before you load a document.

-If a worksheet contains a custom function that is not recognized by the workbook (or MS Excel), the "#NAME!" error is displayed after the cell containing the function is recalculated.
-To replace custom function definitions with the corresponding calculated values when saving a workbook, set the WorkbookExportOptions.CustomFunctionExportMode option to CustomFunctionExportMode.CalculatedValue.
+If a worksheet contains a custom function that is not recognized by the Spreadsheet control (or Microsoft® Excel®), the “#NAME!” error is displayed after the function is calculated.
+To replace a custom function definition with a calculated value when you save the document, set the WorkbookExportOptions.CustomFunctionExportMode option to CustomFunctionExportMode.CalculatedValue.

-A custom function called in a worksheet cell should not change the properties and characteristics of the worksheet.
-The IFunction.Evaluate method of the function has access to the EvaluationContext object, which provides information about the current worksheet and workbook.
-However, do not call methods or set properties that might do the following:
+A custom function should not change properties and characteristics of a worksheet.
+The function’s IFunction.Evaluate method has access to the EvaluationContext object that contains information about the current workbook and worksheet.
+However, do not call methods or specify properties that can execute the following actions: